-When it comes to English villages and the best hotels in Northen England, these are the ones to see.
+When it comes to English villages and the best hotels in Northern England, these are the ones to book for your next holiday.

 6 Spectacular Hotels in Northern England